chenneuropsych/COVID_Fatigue_Analysis/README.md

 2. **Remote data** includes timestamp, BVP, EDA, TEMP, and accelerometer X, Y and Z components.
 TBA will add mindLAMP fatigue ratings.

 ## Data Preprocessing
-Includes files for preprocessing various variables:
+Includes files for preprocessing.
-1. Filtering and upsampling
+1. bvp_acc_filtering.
+This file uses chebyshev II and butterworth filters as well as upsamples the accelerometer data.
+Run this file before using the padasip code.
-2. Motion artifact reduction of PPG data.
+2. Padasip_Filtering.
+This file runs the padasip adaptive filter to account for motion artifacts.
-3. Feature extraction
+3. Feature extraction.
+This file is still WIP